Appointment Request

 Reviews, Ratings, and Reputation

-• Consistently high ratings
+• Consistently high ratings.

-• Quick responses to complaints or questions
+• Quick responses to complaints or questions.

-Essential Questions to Ask Before Hiring
+Questions to Ask Before Hiring

-1. What services do you specialize in?
+What services do you offer?

-2. Can you provide examples of similar work?
+Can you show examples of similar work?

-Request photos or project summaries.
+Ask for photos or project summaries.
 A reputable contractor should have a portfolio or be willing to connect you with past clients.

-3. What warranties do you provide?
+What warranties do you provide?

 Quality electricians offer warranties on both labor and parts.
 Ask about:

-• What they cover
+• What is covered.

-• Their process for follow-up service
+• Their process for follow-up service.

-4. How do you ensure safety and compliance?
+How do you ensure safety and compliance?

-How to Compare Estimates and Services
+How to Compare Estimates

-• Labor hours and hourly rates
+• Labor hours and hourly rates.

-• Material costs and brand names used
+• Material costs and brand names.

-• Permit and inspection fees
+• Permit and inspection fees.

-• Emergency or after-hours surcharges
+• Emergency or after-hours charges.

 Service Packages